Gnimuc/CImGui.jl/README.md

 The API provided in this package is as close as possible to the original C++ API.
 When translating C++ code to Julia, please follow the tips below:
 - Replace `ImGui::` to `CImGui.`;
 - `using LibCImGui` to import all of the `ImGuiXXX` types into the current namespace;
-- Member function calling should be translated in Julia style: `fonts.AddFont(cfg)` => `CImGui.Add(fonts, cfg)`;
+- Member function calling should be translated in Julia style: `fonts.AddFont(cfg)` => `CImGui.AddFont(fonts, cfg)`;
 - Prefer to define colors as `Vector{Cfloat}` instead of `CImGui.ImVec4`;
 - [CSyntax.jl](https://github.com/Gnimuc/CSyntax.jl) provides two useful macros: `@c` for translating C's `&` operator on immutables and `@cstatic`-block for emulating C's `static` keyword;
-- pointer arithmetic: `&A[n]` should be translated to `pointer(A) + n * sizeof(T)`
+- pointer arithmetic: `&A[n]` should be translated to `pointer(A) + n * sizeof(T)` where `n` counts from 0.

 As mentioned before, this package aims to provide the same user experience as the original C++ API, so any high-level abstraction should go into a more high-level package.

 ### LibCImGui
 LibCImGui is a thin wrapper over cimgui.
 It's one-to-one mapped to the original cimgui APIs.
-By using CImGui.LibCImGui, all of the ImGui-prefixed types, enums and ig-prefixed functions are imported into the current namespace.
+By using CImGui.LibCImGui, all of the ImGui-prefixed types, enums and ig-prefixed functions will be imported into the current namespace.
+It's mainly for people who prefer to use original cimgui's interface.

 ### Backend
 The default backend is based on [ModernGL](https://github.com/JuliaGL/ModernGL.jl) and [GLFW](https://github.com/JuliaGL/GLFW.jl) which are stable and under actively maintained.
 Other popular backends like [SFML](https://github.com/zyedidia/SFML.jl) and [SDL](https://github.com/ariejdl/SDL.jl) could be added in the future if someone would invest time to make these packages work in post Julia 1.0 era.